forlilab/git-tutorial/part-1-commits.md

-# git-tutorial

-# Contents
-There are two main parts:
- - A single git repository.
- - Two git repositories talking to each other (on the same filesystem).

 ## 1. Start git and create a couple of commits

 Let's assume we are in a folder called `project` that has a single file named `file1.txt`, with the following text: